Current Status and Next Steps

 • Weekend work may occur on Saturdays, if necessary.

-• Nighttime work may be needed for other operations (prior notice will be provided).
+• Nighttime work may be necessary with City approval (prior notice will be provided).

 Project Overview